altbdoor/today-i-learned/topics/Change to Bash in MacOS.md

 Mar 18, 2024

-_P.S.
-Its so dumb how there is so many Mac colleagues asking me (a primarily Windows user), how to fix their Mac problems._
-_And similarly, why their terminal looks so scarce compared to mine because they can't be bothered to learn how to rice ZSH._
-_Like my fellow sibling in Christ, you are using a Mac!_

 I prefer to use Bash.
 Period.

 Having the same terminal emulator across Windows, MacOS, and Linux really helps to stifle any weird